guberArmin/PG6301-1-20V-Exam/README.md

 ### Special mentions
 Here I discuss things that might not be 100% clear, when it comes to my implementation, and are required by exam text.
-- To go back from each page to home page just click on loot box icon in upper left corner
+- To go back, from any page to home page, just click on loot box icon, in upper left corner
-- On login you get welcome message in navigation bar
+- On login you get welcome message in navigation bar, in upper right corner, next to number of loot boxes and amount of geons

 ### Bugs and challenges
 - Website has no known bugs.
 I did my best to write tests that are going to prevent mayor bugs.